 Ambitious, cinematic, and inventive, it is a masterclass in irony – the exact opposite of its own title.
 Meyers has worked with everyone from Missy Elliot to Rihanna and knows his way around a camera but this was more than just visual brilliance.
-This was the perfect aesthetic accompaniment to a track from one of the most nuanced and considered explorations of self and black identity to be found in a contemporary hip hop album.
+This was the perfect aesthetic accompaniment to a track from one of the most nuanced and considered explorations of self and black identity to be found in contemporary hip hop.
 It featured everything from the hyper-glamourised and sexualised images of rap and women of colour, to decadent religious iconography.
 It is a space populated exclusively by black men and women – front and centre, a community that will not be relegated to the fringes.

 DNA. (directed by Nabil and The Little Homies)

 How do you top that?
 Get Don Cheadle involved.
 Lamar and Cheadle go toe to toe, bar for bar, in an intense exchange that references everything from the difficult race relations in America, to the internal battle raging within the rapper.
 The video takes a surprising turn for the personal and poignant, with brief flashes of Lamar in a coffin, battling the paparazzi, and proudly (but subtly) acknowledging his own success.
 This is a statement however; Lamar is proud of the ‘warrior’ in his DNA.
 He embraces his strength, he will not let hip hop culture be criminalised, and Lamar’s alter-ego Kung Fu Kenny stakes his claim as one of the new legion of artists who have come to conquer.
 A glimpse of violence at the end, in which ScHoolboy Q walks towards the camera, poised for confrontation, provides a taster of what is to come.